 - WPDHAC hosts public events for a wide range of audiences.
 Recent topics have included employment and voting rights.

 - WPDHAC presents the history of disability rights in Western Pennsylvania in community and educational settlings.
-Audiences include high school and college students, and professionals-in-training.
+Audiences include student, community, academic and professional groups, including regional/national conferences.

 - WPDHAC participates in statewide and national networks of disability history organizations, connecting Western Pennsylvania’s story to the larger narrative.